 Rs 232 Connectors Features and Specifications

-RS 232 connectors have several specifications and features, as we'll discuss below.
+RS 232 connectors have several specifications and features, as discussed below.

 - First, you can establish a 2-pin simplex RS232 interface if you need it.